vmware-archive/kubeless/docs/troubleshooting.md

 ```

 If you are running Kubernetes in GKE check the specific guide [here](./GKE-deployment.md) to create the required disks and PVs.
 In other case, check the provider documentation of how to create these required volumes.
-Note that `kafka` and `zookeper` are only needed when working with Kafka events, you can still use Kubeless to trigger functions using HTTP requests.
+Note that `kafka` and `zookeeper` are only needed when working with Kafka events, you can still use Kubeless to trigger functions using HTTP requests.